EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

 # Black Lives Matter and Social Justice
 This project focus on the Black Lives Matter Movement trough a statistical analysis to compare and contrast the treatment of African Americans and other ethnicities in the American society.

 Black Lives Matter (BLM) is a movement that started as a hashtag for Twitter, and it has evolved to a political and social movement, aiming to visualize and intervene in violence inflicted on Black communities, under the BLM movements many protests have been promoted around the globe advocating against police violence towards black people.
-The main focus is to end with police brutality.
+The main focus of the movement is to end with police brutality.
 To understand the facts behind the claim of BLM, we are going to examine data from US authorities and how they treat people to assess if there is a difference in the way they treat Black Americans.
 The supporting data used towards this project comes from the US Census Bureau, New York Police Department, open data sources from some main metro US areas (Chicago, Dallas & LA), demographics including education, housing, and politics, and lastly data from the police authority.
 By using different statistical analysis techniques we aim to answer some questions such as how the police treatment towards black people has changed over the years, are African Americans being arrested more often than white, whats the group age seeing more disparity in police treatment among others.